62832/MEGACells/src/main/resources/assets/megacells/ae2guide/bulk_cell.md

   <RecipeFor id="bulk_item_cell" />
 </Row>

-In order for a Bulk Cell to function once you have made it, the cell needs to know in advance what item it should be trying to store and handle, so it will not accept any items until their type has been configured.
-For the cell to begin working, it needs to be *partitioned* (filtered) to the item in question using a <ItemLink id="ae2:cell_workbench" />.
+A newly-crafted Bulk Cell cannot yet function; first it needs to be *partitioned* (filtered) to designate what item it will store.
+This is done using a <ItemLink id="ae2:cell_workbench" /> or our convenient <ItemLink id="portable_cell_workbench" />.
 Once this has been done, the cell will begin to take in that respective item, even prioritising itself as the first and probably only place that this item will be sent to from the moment its filter is set.